 913,138 three-day emergency food supplies given to people in crisis

 What do these stats show?

-Trussell Trust figures cannot be used to fully explain the scale of foodbank use across the UK, because our figures relate to foodbanks in our network and not to the hundreds of independent food aid providers.
-Our network of over 420 foodbanks operate out of more than 1,230 centres across the UK.
+Trussell Trust figures cannot be used to fully explain the scale of food bank use across the UK, because our figures relate to food banks in our network and not to the hundreds of independent food aid providers.
+There are more than 1,200 food bank centres in our network across the UK.
 Research from the Independent Food Aid Network suggests these centres account for roughly two-thirds of all emergency food bank provision in the UK – you can read more about this here.